DanielCoffey1/a-la-carchy/README.md

 ## Features

+- **Beautiful centered TUI** with smooth navigation
 - Interactive checklist of preinstalled packages
 - Only shows packages that are currently installed
 - Works with `yay`, `paru`, or `pacman`
 - Safe removal with confirmation prompts
 - **No installation required** - just run the one-liner command!
-- Auto-installs dependencies (`dialog`) if needed
+- No external dependencies needed
-- Color-coded output for better visibility
+- Clean, modern interface

 ## Quick Start (One-Liner)